-Stand News, one of Hong Kong’s last pro-democracy media outlets, has closed after its top police raided its offices and arrested top editors for “conspiring to publish sedition material”.
+Stand News, one of Hong Kong’s last pro-democracy media outlets, has closed after police raided its offices and arrested top editors for “conspiring to publish sedition material”.

 Police arrested seven senior Stand News staff and board members on Wednesday Dec.
 29 after more than 200 officers raided the publication’s headquarters